Sarva0/Apple-Basket/README.md

-Was a game dev project for ASC
+Made by Sarva Kumar, Ethan Chen, Mohamed Ghoba, and John Cruz

-Unfinished with multiple errors
+A project for ASC week 2